 Multi-System Collaboration Training and Technical Assistance Program

-In the MSC-TTA, CJJR supports cohorts of up to six jurisdictions through distance learning TTA in developing the foundation for multi-system collaboration.
+The Multi-System Collaboration Training and Technical Assistance program supports cohorts of up to four jurisdictions through distance learning TTA in developing the foundation for multi-system collaboration.
 This developmental process requires participating sites to engage in a series of activities that focus on identifying existing barriers to partnership development and information sharing, understanding how youth are served in various contexts, acknowledging how agency culture impacts change, challenging the role of leadership and empowering others in the change process, and identifying ways to truly partner with and empower youth and families.

 Jurisdictions that have infrastructures in place to support system improvement efforts and multi-system collaboration will find themselves in a better position to enhance outcomes for youth, families, staff, and communities.
 Broadly defined, this infrastructure is composed of three essential elements:

 - An appropriate and engaged leadership team to oversee multi-system efforts;

 - An environment in which each system has thorough knowledge of its partner systems within the community, including clear understanding of the legal, structural, financial, and cultural constraints that informs each system’s actions; and

 - A robust information and data-sharing infrastructure to enhance both case-level decision making and population-level policy decisions.